The Five Wonder Woman Comics You Must Own

 What jumps out about stories in this era is twofold.
 First is their weird inventiveness.
 Marston was completely barmy, and his stories are packed with strange and wonderful ideas.
 Second is the fact that Marston has a radical vision of the world that is as idiosyncratic and sweeping as that of William Blake or Philip K. Dick.
 Wonder Woman is a part of a larger philosophical and intellectual system for him, and though the full nature of that system isn’t clear from the strips alone, they sparkle with a sort of mad passion lacking in any other superhero comic I’ve read.
 These are some of the weirdest comics ever to have a major cultural impact.

 One of my favorite parts of A Golden Thread is the two chapters devoted to the so-called I Ching era, a period in the late 60s/early 70s in which Wonder Woman lost her superpowers and adventured as an ordinary human being.
 This era was pilloried by Gloria Steinem, whose objections were used as a pretext for sacking the creative team and replacing it.
 In practice, though, the creative team was a bunch of fabulous writers and artists, headed by Denny O’Neil, whose angry leftist take on Green Arrow remains one of the iconic comics of the 1970s.
 For the last two issues of the era they had Samuel Delaney writing, who was doing one of the most serious-minded feminist takes on the comic ever, before or since.
 And upon firing them DC replaced them with Robert Kanigher, who promptly created an evil black duplicate of Wonder Woman called “Nubia.”
 It’s one of the most spectacular own-goals for feminism ever.

 This is the final set of stories from that era, including Samuel Delaney’s two-issue run and the appallingly bad Robert Kanigher issue where all of these plot threads are quickly abandoned.
 (Though not the one introducing Nubia) The entire era is worth looking at, but seeing just how good Samuel Delaney’s take on Wonder Woman was and just how stupid what comes immediately after it is fascinating.
 This is an era of Wonder Woman that shows just how broad the concept is.
 It pushes the idea of Wonder Woman further than any other era really ever has.Plus it has Wonder Woman and Catwoman teaming up with Fafhrd the Barbarian in a Sword and Sorcery epic.
-It sells itself.The George Pérez Era (Comixology link)
+It sells itself.